dentonzh/Eggspress/README.md

 Your post will display a sidebar populated with information from `my_sidebars/upcoming_events.md`.

+If your site runs into errors during the build process, it's possible that something in the frontmatter of one (or more) of your files is improperly formatted.
+To learn more, check out our note about [how frontmatter works on Eggspress](https://eggspress.vercel.app/blog/frontmatter).

+### "Important" frontmatter
+Frontmatter is optional in Eggspress, but very much recommended.

+If you opt to use frontmatter, the most "important" keys are `title`, `description`, `snippet`, and `date`.
+These fields provide valuable information for both your readers.
+They also help search engines index your site.

+`title` is the name of the content that appears in lists of posts on your site and in the header of a given content item's page.
+It's also the text that appears on search engines and in Open Graph cards.

+`description` is the text that appears on search engines and in Open Graph cards.

+`snippet` is the text that displays below the title in lists of posts that appear on your site.
+They do not appear on the content item's page.

+`date` is the date that appears on your post.
+By default, Eggspress sorts your posts by date, although you can opt to change ordering to by alphabetical or by weight.

+For a complete list of frontmatter parameters you can set, see [Editing Eggspress Content](https://eggspress.vercel.app/blog/editing-content).

 ### Content
-Everything below the frontmatter is your content, which you can style with Markdown.
+Everything below the frontmatter is your content.
+This is where you will write the body of text that will make up your posts and pages.

+Eggspress makes use of Markdown to style text.
+Markdown is widely used and very efficient for applying stylings quickly.
 If you're new to Markdown, check out this [introduction](https://www.markdownguide.org/getting-started/) and the [syntax guide](https://www.markdownguide.org/basic-syntax/).

-Each of the `my_` prefixed folders aside from `my_settings` contains a `#.template.md` file.
-These templates contain all of the frontmatter fields you can use for that particular type of content.
-They also contain sample Markdown examples in the content section in case you need a quick refresher on how to style your content.
+For your convenience, we've added a Markdown reference to most template files where content is required.
+You can find these files in `my_templates`.

+### Templates

+You can create your content by copying frontmatter from `my_templates` or from an existing content file.

+If you're using Obsidian, you can insert templates into a new file.
+To do this, open a newly created file in the editor and click the "Insert Template" icon found on the left-hand ribbon.
+This will display a pop-up modal where you can select the template you wish to use.

+If you use this feature, Obsidian will automatically populate the `title` and `date` fields for you.

 When linking internally to other pages on your site, use relative links.
 For example, to link to another blog post with the filename `my-second-post.md` with the text "here's my second post", you would use `[here's my second post](/blog/my-second-post)`.

+Note: when using templates, you must select the template that corresponds with the content type you're using.
+For example, if you created a file in `my_posts`, you must use `#.post.md`.

-### Filenames for your content
+### Filenames
-Filenames determine the path to your content on your site.
-They're also used as identifiers when you reference content from other content.

-When creating a path or making a reference, Eggspress replaces spaces and underscores with hyphens to create a "slug."
+The filename you give your files determine their paths on your site.
+Filenames may contain spaces and underscores, but these will be replaced with hyphens in your path.

-For example, a file in your `my_posts` folder named `an introduction to eggspress.md` will be located at `https://<your-domain>/blog/introduction-to-eggspress`.
+For example, a file in your `my_posts` folder named `an introduction to eggspress.md` will have a path `https://<your-domain>/blog/an-introduction-to-eggspress`.

+When referencing another file from your content frontmatter, you should also replace spaces and underscore with hyphens.

-Similarly, to attribute a post to an author whose profile is stored in the `my_authors` folder named `Eggie Shellvetica.md`, you would set the `author` key in the frontmatter of that post to `author: eggie-shellvetica`.
+For example, to reference a file in the `my_authors` folder named `Eggie Shellvetica.md`, you would set the `author` key in the frontmatter of that post to `author: eggie-shellvetica`.

-Because filenames are central to building links and references, you should avoid renaming files that you have already published.
-Doing so may cause existing links to break.
+Where possible, avoid renaming files that you have already published.
+Doing so will cause existing links to break.

-### Important frontmatter in posts
-In the frontmatter of your posts, pay attention to the `title`, `description`, `snippet`, and `date`.
-These fields provide valuable information for both your readers as well as search engines that index your site.

-`description` is the text that displays in search engine results. `snippet` is a short blurb that displays in a list of posts on your site.

-`date` is the date that appears on your post.
-It differs from `publishDate` or `expiryDate`, which determine the date range when your post should appear.[^6[^7]

-For a complete list of frontmatter parameters you can set, see [Editing Eggspress Content](https://eggspress.vercel.app/blog/editing-content).
 ## Custom pages
-Custom pages (found in `my_pages`) and author profiles (`my_authors`) function very similarly to posts (`my_posts`).
+Custom pages (found in `my_pages`) and author profiles (`my_authors`) are two content types on Eggspress that work very similarly to posts (`my_posts`).

 Pages are helpful for including one-off information.
+They differ from posts in that they do not appear in any lists of posts.
+Their paths are also different.
+Where posts are located at `https://<your-domain>/blog/<post-slug>`, custom pages are located at `https://<your-domain>/<page-slug>`.

 ## Author profiles
-Author profiles contain information that Eggspress uses to generate author pages and author cards.
-These files may have optional content sections.
-If populated, content in profiles will appear under the list of that author's post in a section titled "Biography."^8
+Author profiles contain data used to generate author pages and author cards.
+These files have optional content sections.
+If populated, content in author profiles will appear under the list of that author's post in a section titled "Biography."^8

-To attribute a post to an author, set the `author` field of a post to the filename of the author profile without its extension.
+To attribute a post to an author, set the `author` frontmatter field.

 For example, setting `author: "eggie"` will generate an author card using data found in `my_authors/eggie.md`.

 You can list multiple authors on each post by separating author "slugs" with commas (e.g. `author: "eggie, beakster"`).

-## Configuring your preferences
+## Settings and Preferences
 Unlike files in other `my_`-prefixed folders, files in `my_settings` should not be renamed.[^9]

-Open and edit `metadata.md`.
-It contains important fields such as `title`, `tagline`, `metaTitle`, `metaDescription`, and `ogDescription`.
+Of these files, the only file you must edit is `metadata.md`.
+It contains important fields such as `title`, `subtitle`, `metaTitle`, `metaDescription`, and `ogDescription`.
+Fields prefixed with `meta` are used to insert data onto your pages that are not visible to your readers.
+These are read by web crawlers (like those belonging to search engines).

-If you have your own domain name for your Eggspress site, you must also update `metaBaseUrl`.
+We recommend you update `metaBaseUrl` to the domain of your site.
+By default, Vercel assigns the domain `https://<project-name>.vercel.app`.
+If you are using your own custom domain, you must update `metaBaseUrl` or your Open Graph cards will not generate properly.

 `links.md` contains a set of fields where you can add links to your footer.

-`appearance.md` allows you to adjust the appearance of certain components on your site as well as set your color scheme.
+`appearance.md` allows you to adjust the appearance of your pages, ranging from how posts are ordered to the color schemes used on your site.

 ## Tidying up
 When you're ready to publish your next update, upload your workspace files again to your forked Eggspress repository.

 To remove an unwanted post (or any other content item), navigate to its file and follow the directions for [deleting a file](https://docs.github.com/en/repositories/working-with-files/managing-files/deleting-files-in-a-repository).

 For example, you may wish to delete `welcome-to-eggspress.md`, a file you committed earlier, to prevent it from appearing on your site.

 You may also hide files by prefixing it with "#". `#welcome_to_eggspress.md` will not appear on your site.

-We suggest setting your repository's privacy settings so that they're only visible to you.
-You may do so by navigating to your repository, clicking the "settings" link near the top, and selecting "Change repository visibility."

-Image files should ideally be kept in the same folder as the `.md` files that reference them or in a subfolder below the `.md` file.
-This is strongly recommended if you intend on adding many images with the possibility of more than one image having the same filename.

 ## You're all set!
-If you've made it this far, then you know enough to set up and maintain your Eggspress site.

 A few reminders as you begin your next post:
-- Copy and paste the frontmatter from `#.template.md` files to get a jump start on new posts and pages
+- Copy and paste the frontmatter from existing files or templates to get a jump start on new posts and pages
 - Filenames that you give to your posts, pages, and authors should be unique
 - Avoid changing filenames to posts, pages, and authors that have been published

-Happy blogging!
+If you have any feedback about this README, [the docs](https://eggspress.vercel.app), or Eggspress itself, please get in touch @EggspressBlog on most social media platforms or email using (social media handle) at (gmail).

+Thanks for trying Eggspress and happy blogging!

 [^1]: If you anticipate high traffic and/or plan on sharing lots of images, please read about limits and pricing at [Vercel](https://vercel.com/docs/limits/overview) and at [Netlify](https://www.netlify.com/pricing/).
 [^2]: For purposes of this guide, "build" in this context means preparing your files and directories so that the server can serve your site on the web.
 You may also opt to use a similar service like Netlify or AWS Amplify, although this guide does not cover deploying to those services.